 Click “Create” to save your playbook

-Playbooks have access to all MCP servers installed in your Toolbox.
+Playbooks have access to all MCP servers installed via Connections.
 Make sure to install the necessary servers first!

 Playbook Instructions